zachreborn/terraform-modules/modules/aws/identity_center/permission_set/README.md

 ```

 ### Inline Policy Example
-This example will create a permission set, attach an inline policy to it, and assign the permission set to a list of groups.
+This example will create a permission set, attach an inline policy to it, assign the permission set to a list of groups, and assigns the permission set to a list of AWS accounts.
 This is useful if you want to create a custom policy that is only used for a single permission set.
 This is the simplest way to deploy custom policies to multiple accounts.
 It should be noted that this does not allow for versioning of the policy.
 If you need to version your policy, you should use the customer managed policy example and deploy the policy to each account using the `aws_iam_policy` resource or modules.

 ```
 module "inline_permissions" {